Agnieszkalukasiak/SAFESURGEON/README.md

 * Upload documents for verification.
 * After submission, their profile is marked as Pending Verification and awaits review by an admin.

+Admin Verification Workflow:
-The admin can either verify or reject the application.
+* After profile submission, an admin reviews and either verifies or rejects the details.
+* If verified, the surgeon gains access to their full profile page.
-If rejected, surgeons can resubmit updated information for reconsideration.
+* If rejected, the surgeon can revise and resubmit their details for another review.
-If any changes are made to a verified profile (e.g., editing or deleting information), the status is automatically reset to Pending, and the profile must be re-verified before access is restored.

 ### Profile Management:
 Once a surgeon has an account (regardless of verification status), they can: